-Delta Air Lines Inc. (DAL) will close the Comair commuter unit on Sept.
+Delta Air Lines Inc. (DAL:US) will close the Comair commuter unit on Sept.
 29 as fuel costs force it to cut flying by 50-seat jets, ending an era in which it relied on wholly owned subsidiaries for some regional service.

 Comair accounts for about 1 percent of its parent’s seating capacity, and there will be no disruption for travelers and “no significant adjustments” to the larger airline’s schedule or destinations, Atlanta-based Delta said today in a statement.